Take a look at our eight best day trips you can take from Birmingham, including why you should visit and how to get there by train:

 - Alton Towers, Staffordshire

 Keep reading to discover what's in store at each of these great day-trip destinations.

-Getting there – it takes approximately 45m to travel to Telford, either by car or by direct train from Birmingham to Telford station.
+Getting there – It takes approximately 45m to travel to Telford by direct train from Birmingham to Telford station.

 3. Royal Leamington Spa

 With scenic walks, historic sights and modern shops, there are many ways to spend a day in Royal Leamington Spa.
 Head to the Parade and Regent Court Shopping Centre for boutique and high-street shops galore.
 From here it’s easy to get to the beautiful gardens of Jephson Park, be sure to stop by the Glasshouse and its world of tropical plants.
 Treat yourself to afternoon tea at Mallory Court or learn more about the local art scene at Leamington Spa Art Gallery and Museum in the Royal Pump Rooms.
 While in the area, Warwick Castle is a quick train ride away, with the nearest station to Warwick Castle being Warwick.
 This iconic fortress was built for William the Conqueror and is brought to life with displays and shows held regularly here.

 Getting there – Hop on a train from Birmingham to Lemington Spa, taking around 35m.

 The sprawling acres of The Cotswolds have various entry points.
 Some of the easiest to access on a day trip from Birmingham by direct train are Cheltenham, Gloucester and Dursley.
 Another option is the charming Chipping Campden, where scenic walkways and beautiful greenery await you, along with quaint local shops in and around Sheep Street.
 Check out the Court Barn Museum for local pieces of handcraft work.
 Take a long walk through the countryside towards the formidable Broadway Tower – the second-highest point of the Cotswolds standing 65 feet high.